top of page

 A quick, practiced step, fitting the ring before the bird is released.

-Every conservation event has the visible side and the hidden side.
-The field table is where the story becomes tangible, forms, notes, tools, and the quiet organisation that makes accurate records possible.
+Every conservation event has a visible side and a hidden side.
+The field table is where the story becomes tangible.
+It holds forms, notes, tools, and the quiet organisation that makes accurate records possible.

-Photos of these details are genuinely useful for charities, they work well across reports, newsletters, and web updates because they show the reality of the work, not just the headline moments.
+Photos of these details are genuinely useful for charities.
+They work well across reports, newsletters, and web updates.
+These images show the reality of the work, not just the headline moments.

 Field table with scales, notes and tools used during a bird ringing session.